 Does Claim Settlement Ratio matter?
-Where can I get the latest report on IRDA Claim Settlement Ratio of Insurance Companies for FY 2017-2018-2019?
-The latest IRDA Claim Settlement Ratio for FY 2017-2018 was released on 9th January 2019.
+Where can I get the latest report on IRDA Claim Settlement Ratio of Insurance Companies for FY 2020-21?
+The latest IRDA Claim Settlement Ratio for FY 2019-2020 was released in February 2021.

-“The Claim Settlement Ratio of LIC was better than that of the private life insurers.”
+“The Claim Settlement Ratio of many private companies was better than that of LIC.”

 We often see the news regarding the Claim Settlement Ratio of Insurance Companies.
 Insurance Regulatory and Development Authority (IRDA), the Insurance Regulator will publish the details regarding this in its annual report.
 While it looks like a technical insurance term, it is in our own interest to know what it means for us.